Previously: Blank Room Soup.

 Or at least, it’s a ghost story as I view it.
 It’s not straightforward in its narrative; indeed, one must decode the video in order to get anything other than a creeping sense of dread out of it.
 But if you look deep enough, the story is rich, and full, and tragic — the story of a house full of ghosts, and what happened to them to cause the haunting.

 Of course, the fact that “My house walk-through” is spooky as heck isn’t a surprise to anyone who looks at the name of the YouTube channel on which it’s hosted: It was uploaded by user nana825763, otherwise known as the Japanese visual artist, animator, and experimental filmmaker PiroPito.
 As such, “My house walk-through” doesn’t require debunking or an attempt to determine whether it’s real; it’s not — it’s expressly a work of art.
 PiroPito doesn’t even keep how he put the video together a secret: A few months after the release of “My house walk-through,” he posted a making-of video documenting the creation of the project from start to finish.
+(Update, August 2021: Apparently the house in which PiroPito made the video has been demolished.
+He took one last walk around the place to document it before the demolition crew came in; you can watch that video here.)

 So, debunking isn’t what I’m interested in here.
 I’m interested in working within the world established by the video to figure out what, precisely, its story is.